MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupSelector.md

 &nbsp;|&nbsp;
 ## <a name="fordaterange~object-datefrom_-object-dateto~"></a>forDateRange(Object dateFrom, Object dateTo)
 Returns a selector by filtering the ad groups using the specified start and end dates.
 The date parameters can be entered as a string in YYYYMMDD format or as an object with year, month and day fields.
-For example, &lt;code&gt;{year: 2016, month: 5, day: 13}&lt;/code&gt;.
+For example, <code>{year: 2016, month: 5, day: 13}</code>.

 ### Arguments: